Extended Capri Itinerary: 6 Days of Hidden Gems & Off-the-Beaten-Path Adventures

 And while Capri can be experienced in a few days, staying longer allows you to truly immerse yourself in the island’s beauty, charm, and slower pace.
 If you’re planning your own trip to Capri, we hope this expanded itinerary helps you make the most of every magical moment.

 Need more Capri tips?
 Be sure to check out our 3 Unforgettable Days in Capri: A Perfect Itinerary for the Most Iconic Italian Island Escape, where we dive into the must-do experiences for your first 3 days on the island!
+Or check out our Ultimate Guide for more information on planning your trip to Capri!

 Next